Sparta: Laconophilia

 With the revival of classical learning in Renaissance Europe, Laconophilia re-appeared, for example in the writings of Machiavelli.
 The Elizabethan English constitutionalist John Aylmer compared the mixed government of Tudor England to the Spartan republic, stating that "Lacedemonia [was] the noblest and best city governed that ever was".
 He commended it as a model for England.
 The philosopher Jean-Jacques Rousseau contrasted Sparta favourably with Athens in his Discourse on the Arts and Sciences, arguing that its austere constitution was preferable to the more sophisticated Athenian life.
 Sparta was also used as a model of austere purity by Revolutionary and Napoleonic France.

-A German racist strain of Laconophilia was initiated by Karl Otfried Müller, who linked Spartan ideals to the supposed racial superiority of the Dorians, the ethnic sub-group of the Greeks to which the Spartans belonged.
-In the 20th century, this developed into Fascist admiration of Spartan ideals.
+A German strain of Laconophilia was initiated by Karl Otfried Müller, who linked Spartan ideals to the supposed racial superiority of the Dorians, the ethnic sub-group of the Greeks to which the Spartans belonged.
+In the 20th century, this developed into admiration of Spartan ideals by the National Socialists.
 Adolf Hitler praised the Spartans, recommending in 1928 that Germany should imitate them by limiting "the number allowed to live".
 He added that "The Spartans were once capable of such a wise measure...
 The subjugation of 350,000 Helots by 6,000 Spartans was only possible because of the racial superiority of the Spartans."
 The Spartans had created "the first racialist state".
 Following the invasion of the USSR, Hitler viewed citizens of the USSR as like the helots under the Spartans: "They [the Spartans] came as conquerors, and they took everything", and so should the Germans.
 A Nazi officer specified that "the Germans would have to assume the position of the Spartiates, while... the Russians were the Helots."

 Certain early Zionists, and particularly the founders of Kibbutz movement in Israel, were influenced by Spartan ideals, particularly in education.
 Tabenkin, a founding father of the Kibbutz movement and the Palmach strikeforce, prescribed that education for warfare "should begin from the nursery", that children should from kindergarten be taken to "spend nights in the mountains and valleys".

 In modern times, the adjective "Spartan" means simple, frugal, avoiding luxury and comfort.
 The term "laconic phrase" describes the very terse and direct speech characteristic of the Spartans.

 Sparta also features prominently in modern popular culture, most famously the Battle of Thermopylae (see Battle of Thermopylae in popular culture).